 We conduct empirical mixed methods research and employ a number of different research methods and tools, closely involving the target population in capturing spatial and non-spatial, individual and collective information to co-define challenges they are facing, co-design methods that work best for them, and co-create solutions and interventions.
 We work across different sectors and with different stakeholders, and collaborate with international organizations, governments and research institutes globally.

-Our ongoing projects are being implemented in Sub-Saharan Africa (Kenya, Ghana, Zimbabwe), Latin America (Brazil, Peru), and Europe (Netherlands, Germany).
+Our ongoing projects are being implemented in Sub-Saharan Africa (Kenya, Zimbabwe), Latin America (Brazil, Peru), Asia (India, Nepal) and Europe (Netherlands, Slovakia, Germany).

 Expertise